Ian Randolph

 Why this matters now

 AI has made the question I started with the whole game.
 It can generate almost anything now.
-What it cannot do is decide what is worth building, or move a real human being to trust something new.
+What it cannot do is decide what is worth building, or move a real person to change what they do.
+Founders feel this as the gap between a demo that lands and users who never come back.
 That part is still ours, and it asks more of us, not less.

 I think the best products do something quietly profound.
 They meet people as they actually are, and leave them a little more themselves.
-That is the work I want to do, and the kind of founder I want to do it with.
+That is the work I want to do, with seed-stage founders building AI products people genuinely adopt.